Frequently Asked Questions

 NO. This is the most common question people ask about CBD.
 "Industrial hemp," also known as "Hemp-derived CBD," has a maximum of 0.3% THC to produce 99% CBD, which is not high enough to cause THC symptoms.
 So Hemp derived CBD will not make you feel intoxicated.

 Will I test positive on a drug test?

 NO. Hemp-derived CBD products contain very little if any THC, the active ingredient in marijuana, which causes the "high" feeling.
 Therefore, you will not test positive in a drug test when using hemp-derived CBD oil.

 Is CBD legal in Connecticut?

 YES.
-CBD is 100% legal in the USA as of February 7, 2014, under a signed farm bill in 2013 by President Obama.
+CBD is 100% legal in the USA as of December 2018, under a signed farm bill.
 This bill states that as long as a cannabis sativa plant has less than 0.3% THC it qualifies as industrial hemp and is legal to be grown.
-CBD as of 2018 is legal in 44 states, including Connecticut, where as medical marijuana is only legal in 28 states.
+CBD as of 2018 is legal in all 50 states, whereas medical marijuana is only legal in 28 states.

 Where's the research on CBD showing its effectiveness?

 Read some of the research studies here.

 There are a lot of studies that have proven the effectiveness of CBD when it comes to muscle and joint pain, depression, nausea/vomiting, seizures, tumor growth and cancer.
 Additional research is also being published on CBD’s ability to calm and protect the nervous system, promote relaxation and deeper sleep.
 CBD is also being studied for its benefits in the treatment of seizures and neurological conditions such as MS and cerebral palsy.